citp/privacy-policy-historical/t/te/tec/techbout.com.md

 We may update this privacy policy from time-to-time, particularly as technology changes.
 You can always check this page for the latest version.

-If you have any questions about this privacy policy or your personal data, please write to us by email to contact@techbout.com.
+If you have any questions about this privacy policy or your personal data, please email to techbout@hotmail.com.